lfzkoala/lfzkoala.github.io/_posts/2025-11-30-tether-gold-usdc-circle-btc-crypto.md

 In that world, the exact GAAP accounting position almost doesn’t matter.
 People don’t redeem because they’ve read the footnotes; they redeem because they think everyone else is about to redeem.

 From my perspective, the right mental model for USDT after this S&P downgrade is not “it’s about to blow up,” but “it’s a structurally leveraged money-market fund whose equity is heavily invested in BTC and gold.”
 Day to day it will probably be fine.
-Under real stress, it can break in ways that a more boring, all-T-bill stablecoin cannot.
+Under real stress, it can break in ways that a more boring.

 ### Why this is quietly bullish for USDC and Circle